Suzuki Hayabusa takes on the Bugatti Veyron

 Once the Suzuki Hayabusa gets moving and the clutch is fully engaged in first gear, its acceleration matches the Veyron though is limited by wheelies or wheelspin.

 How hard you can get on the throttle in first gear on the Hayabusa will be determined by your traction and ability to keep your weight over the front to minimize wheelying.

 The slight deficit at the start is clawed back by the 1999 Suzuki Hayabusa, but the Bugatti Veyron at this point would still be a car length or so in front.

-Once into second gear the 1999 Suzuki Hayabusa can now go wide open throttle.
-Though there is still a little risk of wheelspin.
+Once into second gear, the 1999 Suzuki Hayabusa can now go wide open throttle.
+However, there is still a little risk of wheelspin.

 The 1999 Suzuki Hayabusa then cracks 0-100 mph in only 5.01 seconds with the Bugatti Veyron closely matched at 5.10 seconds.

 The Bugatti Veyron has no traction issue unless on a very bad surface thanks to AWD.

 With that change to second gear, the 1999 Suzuki Hayabusa loses a fraction as the Veyron gear changes are faster.

 Though once settled in second gear the Hayabusa starts to gain a little and both machines are neck and neck.

 At the top of the second gear, the 1999 Hayabusa starts to creep ahead a little with The Bugatti Veyron in third gear at this point.